WarzoneMC/tgm-docs/docs/regions.md

 # Regions

 This module is used to specify the bounds in which a filter is used.
-TGM currently supports `CUBOID` (min, max) & `CYLINDER` (base, radius, height) regions.

 ## Example